tomodachii/tomodachii/README.md

 **tomodachii/tomodachii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am currently studying in HUST. <br>
+I am currently studying at HUST. <br>
 I love reading and playing guitar. <br>
 Nice to meet you